Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Low blood pressure

 Other side effects may occur.
-These depend on the type of vaccine being given.
-Your doctor can tell you more about what side effects to expect and how to manage them.
+These depend on the type of vaccine you get.
+Your healthcare provider can tell you more about what side effects to expect and how to handle them.

 Clinical trials are a way to test new treatments before they are put on the market.
 A number of vaccines for cancer are now in trials.
 To learn more, go to: